 - Improving fuel economy

-Your tires are properly inflated when they match the pounds per square inch (PSI) listed on your vehicle’s tire placard or owner’s manual.
-The placard or manual should list appropriate PSI ranges for both the front and rear tires, as they may be different from one another.
-Many passenger cars need to run on tires inflated to 30 or 35 PSI, depending on the tire.
-By inflating your tires within this recommended range, you will ensure that the tires wear evenly, provide a smooth ride, and increase fuel efficiency to help you save money at the gas pump.
+Your tires are properly inflated when their pressure matches the pounds per square inch (psi) listed on your vehicle’s tire placard or owner’s manual.
+The placard or manual should list the appropriate psi for both the front and rear tires, as they may be different from one another.
+Most passenger cars’ psi requirement will be between 30 to 35 psi, but several vehicles fall outside of that range and every vehicle will have specific requirements.
+By inflating your tires as specified, you will ensure that the tires wear evenly, provide a smooth ride, and increase fuel efficiency.

 In addition to increasing your savings and safety, proper tire pressure also helps the environment.
-We estimate that most drivers lose as much as 10-50% of their tire tread life due to underinflation.
-Keeping your tires properly inflated extends their lifespan, meaning that fewer tires end up in landfills or as litter.
+Most drivers will reduce their tire tread life due to underinflation, some as much as 50%.
+Keeping your tires properly inflated extends their lifespan, meaning that fewer tires end up in landfills.
 When a vehicle is rolling on underinflated tires, the engine has to burn more fuel to power it appropriately.
 By maintaining the proper air pressure, there will be a decrease in fuel consumption, helping to preserve natural resources.

 Avoid driving on underinflated or overinflated tires.
 Both scenarios can reduce the performance of your tires and cause them to wear quicker.

-- Invest in an accurate air gauge.
+- Invest in an accurate air gauge and keep it in your vehicle.
 Some people mistakenly believe they can determine proper air pressures simply by looking at the tires.
 Others rely on air meters at service stations, but these can be grossly inaccurate due to abuse or environmental exposure.
 Instead, achieve consistent and accurate readings by using a quality air gauge.

 - Always replace your valve stem caps after refilling your tires.
 Despite their small size, these caps perform an important function.
 They keep your valve stems safe and clean, preventing air leakage as you drive.

 - Check your tire pressure after any sharp increase or decrease in temperature.
-Weather, or altitude changes, can cause PSI measurements to become innacurate.
-As a general rule, every 10-degree temperature differential changes tire pressure by 1 PSI.
-To prevent these factors from altering your tire pressure, monitor it during seasonal changes.
+As previously mentioned, weather and altitude changes can cause psi fluctuations.
+As a general rule, every 10-degree temperature difference changes tire pressure by 1 psi.

-- Develop and stick to an air pressure check routine.
-As a general rule, you should perform an air pressure check every other time you fill up at the gas station, or at least once a month.
+- Develop and stick to a routine for checking your air pressure.
+As described above, a good rule of thumb is to perform an air pressure check every other time you fill up at the gas station, or at least once a month.
 This interval will allow you to check the pressure regularly enough to maintain the recommended air pressure.
-You should also conduct an air check every time the tires are maintained.
-Remember to also check your spare tire, since you certainly don’t want an unusable or unsafe spare in an emergency situation.
+Remember to also check your spare tire so you're not caught with an unusable or unsafe spare in an emergency.

-If you are not sure about how to check your air pressure, feel free to stop in at your local Discount Tire store for a free air check.
-All you need to do is pull into our designated air check area and we'll get you taken care of!
+Need some help making sure your tires are properly inflated?
+If you are not sure about how to check your air pressure, feel free to drop by your local America's Tire store for a free air check.
+Just pull into our designated air check area and we'll get you taken care of.